tardate/LittleArduinoProjects/Electronics101/DigitalLogic/1bitRegister/README.md

 * 74LS32 - provides the OR gates (only 1 of 4 used)
 * 74LS374 - provides the D lath and tri-state output (only 1 of 8 used)

+I've drawn the schematic for the circuit [here (EasyEDA)](https://easyeda.com/tardate/1bitRegister).

 ![Schematic](./assets/1bitRegister_schematic.jpg?raw=true)

 I built the circuit on a bread board, with additional components for manual control: